 - You will continue to have contact with your assailant, if he or she is in your organization or billeted with you.

 - Evidence from the crime scene where the assault occurred will be lost, and the official investigation, should you switch to an Unrestricted Report, will likely encounter significant obstacles.

-- You will not be able to discuss the assault with anyone, to include your friends, without imposing an obligation on them to report the crime.
-The only exceptions would be chaplains, designated health care personnel, your assigned Victim Advocate and the Sexual Assault Response Coordinator.
+- You should not discuss the assault with anyone, to include your friends, because they may be mandatory reporters.
+The only exceptions would be chaplains, healthcare personnel, your assigned SAPR VA or SARC, and Special Victims Counsel.